anton-definit/ha-ambrogio-mower-commands/README.md

-# Ambrogio Mower Commands (Home Assistant Integration)
+# DRAFT: Ambrogio Mower Commands (Home Assistant Integration)

 This is a custom [Home Assistant](https://www.home-assistant.io/) integration that lets you send **direct commands** to your Ambrogio (ZCS) robotic mower via the DeviceWISE API.